@sit-onyx/nuxt-docs

 Features

-The theme includes the following features:
+The package includes the following features:

 - pre-defined page layouts (landing page, docs etc.)